siris/bouch/README.md

 # bouch
 The budget pouch.
-A simple tool to calculate and project your annual personal budget, financial plan, and goals.
+A simple tool to calculate and project your annual personal budget based on fiscal quarters expenditures, income, and total assets.

+Use it to help establish an annual financial plan and set monetary goals.

 ## Usage